spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/02_pseudocode.md

 ## Maintaining Good Programming Habits

 **Every program you write will be better if you:**
-* Plan before you start coding
+* Plan prior to coding
-* Maintain the habit of first drawing flowcharts or writing pseudocode
+* Continue to draw flowcharts or write pseudocode
-* Desk-check your program logic on paper
+* Draft your program logic on paper
 * Think carefully about the variable and module names you use
-* Design your program statements to be easy to read and use
+* Design your program statements for ease of reading and use

 ## Summary
 * Programs contain literals, variables, and named constants